IreneKilgannon/Computer-Infrastructure/README.md

 The assessment involves extensive use of the command line interface in GitHub Codespaces.

 The overall aim of the tasks is to create a bash script, weather.sh that downloads weather information from the Athenry weather station.
-All the necessary steps to achieve this, from the basics of creating directories and timestamped files to writing the bash script, are documented in `weather.ipynb`.
+All the necessary steps to achieve this, from the basics of creating files, directories and timestamped files to writing a bash script, are documented in `weather.ipynb`.

-The project involves creating a GitHub Actions workflow using the bash script and automating it so that the weather data from the Athenry weather stations is downloaded at 10 am every day.
+The project involves creating a GitHub Actions workflow using the bash script, weather.sh and automating it so that the weather data from the Athenry weather stations is downloaded at 10 am every day.
 The project is documented in this README.

 The final component of the assessment is an organized repository with a clear README and suitable gitignore.
 GitHub Issues was used to plan the work for each task.